genral73/odoo/doc/reference/actions.rst

 Automated Actions (``ir.cron``)
 ======================================

-Actions triggered automatically on a predefined frequency.
+Actions triggered automatically on a predefined frequency (inherits on :class:`~odoo.addons.base.models.ir_actions.IrActionsServer`).

 ``name``
     Name of the automated action (Mainly used in log display)